 Technically, more scientifically effective against acne.
 The CeraVe product also comes with an anti-inflammatory agent to calm the redness and irritation of acne – which you won’t find in the Cetaphil cleanser.

 As with dry skin though, if you have both oily and sensitive skin, Cetaphil takes the honors, because the ingredients in it are gentler than those in the CeraVe version.

 You’re probably getting the idea by now, aren’t you?

 Sensitive skin?
 Go Cetaphil.
 It will soothe, it will calm, it will do whatever else you need too.

 And the likelihood that it will irritate your skin is smaller because its ingredients list is smaller and more recognizable as Things In The World, which your skin may appreciate.

 Anything else?
-Probably go CeraVe as your first option, because of all that lovely complex chemistry dedicated to making your skin hydrated, or to control its oil production, or to do just about anything you want it to do – with a slow release over time.
+Probably go CeraVe as your first option, because of all that lovely complex chemistry dedicated to making your skin hydrated, or to control its oil production, or to do just about anything you want it to do – with a slow-release over time.

 Ideally, before you embark on a regime with either brand, get your skin tested by a reputable dermatologist.

-It might seem like a lot of bother, but it will stop you playing guessing games with your skin for years to come.
+It might seem like a lot of bother, but it will stop you from playing guessing games with your skin for years to come.